Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 There are two options for installing playbooks and starting automated threat response:

-- Installing the solution from from [Content Hub](https://portal.azure.com/#view/Microsoft_Azure_Marketplace/GalleryItemDetailsBladeNopdl/dontDiscardJourney~/true/id/recordedfuture1605638642586.recorded_future_sentinel_solution).
+- Installing the solution from [Content Hub](https://portal.azure.com/#view/Microsoft_Azure_Marketplace/GalleryItemDetailsBladeNopdl/dontDiscardJourney~/true/id/recordedfuture1605638642586.recorded_future_sentinel_solution).
 (Recommended)

 - Installing the playbooks one by one by from this Readme.